exlaw/exlaw.github.io/_pages/about.md

 # 🔥 News
+- *2024.08*: 🎉🎉 Excited to announce the our paper: "A Survey of Text Watermarking in the Era of Large Language Models" [Paper](https://arxiv.org/pdf/2312.07913) is accepted by [ACM Computing Surveys](https://dl.acm.org/journal/csur)!
+- *2024.08*: Invited as a reviewer for [ICLR 2025](https://iclr.cc/).
 - *2024.08*: 🎉🎉 Excited to announce the updated version of our paper: "A Survey of Text Watermarking in the Era of Large Language Models" [Paper](https://arxiv.org/pdf/2312.07913)!
 - *2024.05*: 🎉🎉 One paper about Large Language Model Alignment is accepted by [ACL 2024](https://2024.aclweb.org/).
 - *2024.05*: 🎉🎉 Two papers about watermark for Large Language Models are accepted by [ACL 2024](https://2024.aclweb.org/).